A CHOICES study finds that strategies to reduce television exposure could help reduce childhood obesity at a relatively low cost.

 Kenney EL, Mozaffarian RS, Long MW, Barrett JL, Cradock AL, Giles CM, Ward ZJ, Gortmaker SL.
 Child Obes.
 2021 May 10. doi: 10.1089/chi.2021.0016.
 Epub ahead of print.
 PMID: 33970695.

-Utilizing evidence from systematic reviews, the Childhood Obesity Intervention Cost Effectiveness Study (CHOICES) microsimulation model estimated the cost, population reach, and impact on childhood obesity from 2020 to 2030 of five hypothetical policy strategies to reduce the negative impact of children’s TV exposure: (1) eliminating the tax deductibility of food and beverage advertising; (2) targeting TV reduction during home visiting programs; (3) motivational interviewing to reduce home television time at Women, Infants, and Children (WIC) clinic visits; (4) adoption of a television-reduction curriculum in child care; and (5) limiting noneducational television in licensed child care settings.
+After systematically searching for evidence for intervention strategies that could be effective for reducing children’s TV viewing or advertising exposure if implemented at a population level, the study team used the CHOICES microsimulation model to estimate the cost, population reach, and impact on childhood obesity over 10 years (from 2020-2030) of five potential policy strategies.
+These strategies included: (1) eliminating the tax deductibility of food and beverage advertising; (2) targeting TV reduction during home visiting programs; (3) motivational interviewing to reduce home television time at Women, Infants, and Children (WIC) clinic visits; (4) adoption of a television-reduction curriculum in child care; and (5) limiting noneducational television in licensed child care settings.